-The passage of the 2016 levy worth $290 million (twice the amount of the 2009 levy) over the course of seven years shows that Seattle residents understand the importance of keeping affordable housing available for low- and middle-income households.
+The passage of the 2016 levy worth $290 million (twice the amount of the 2009 levy) over the course of seven years shows Seattle’s values.
+Seattle residents understand the importance of keeping affordable housing available for low- and middle-income households.

-The Impact on Seattle as a City
+The Impact of Housing Costs on Seattle as a City

 Seattle has seen increasing homelessness and indigence since the beginning of The Great Recession.
-As the national economy has strengthened, there has been a rise in rental prices across the country, and the Seattle area is not immune to this inflation.
+As the national economy has strengthened, there has been a rise in rental prices across the country.
+The Seattle area is not immune to this inflation.
 Housing costs have soared, in part due to the overall purchase price of homes increasing.

-The Impact on Individual Homeowners
+The Impact of the Levy on Individual Homeowners